Access to Hunting Areas

 Outside the Adirondacks and Catskills, State Forest lands are the most common type of state lands.
 Many recreational activities can be pursued on these lands, including hunting and trapping.

 In some instances, permits are required to camp overnight on undeveloped state forest lands.
 Unless specifically prohibited, groups of less than 10 people may camp on state forest lands (other than developed campgrounds and wildlife management areas) for three consecutive nights without a permit.
 To camp for four consecutive nights or more, a permit must be obtained.
 Groups of 10 or more people need a permit to camp on such lands for one night.
 Further information may be obtained from DEC regional offices for the county you want to camp in (see Important Numbers).
 For further information on State Forest Lands, please visit the DEC website at: www.dec.ny.gov/lands/40672.html

 Remember, it is unlawful to:

 - Cut or injure trees (including construction of permanent tree stands, construction of natural blinds, clearing of shooting lanes around portable stands, placement of nails or other hardware into trees, or use of live trees as targets while sighting-in firearms).

 - Store personal property.
-Tree stands or hunting blinds that do not injure a tree, and are properly marked or tagged with the owner’s name and address or valid hunting license number, may be placed during the appropriate hunting season, but must be removed within 30 days of the end of the season.
+Tree stands or hunting blinds that do not injure a tree, and are properly marked or tagged with the owner’s name and address or valid hunting license number, may be placed during the appropriate hunting season, but must be removed at the end of the season.

 - Erect, use or maintain a building or structure.